-Under the scheme, standards are set for various aspects of heavy vehicle operations including fatigue management.
+The scheme sets standards for various aspects of heavy vehicle operations including fatigue management.
 The standards require that drivers are in a fit state to safely perform their duties.

 Specifically the standards require that drivers undergo regular health assessments to make sure they meet the medical criteria for commercial vehicle drivers contained in Assessing Fitness to Drive, with a particular focus on aspects such as sleep disorders, substance abuse etc. Assessments must be carried out every three years for drivers below the age of 50 and yearly for those 50 and over.